 Values Honed Over a Lifetime

-As the oldest child in her family, leadership skills came early.
-She provided a voice for her younger sister, Megan, who had a genetic disability.
+As the oldest child in her family, leadership skills came early for Ryan.
+She provided a voice for her younger sister, Megan, who had a genetic disability, Mucopploysaccharidosis III.
 Ryan and Megan were only 13 months apart, and at a young age Ryan learned to advocate for the safe and appropriate treatment of her sister.
-When the family moved back to her mother's hometown of Vandalia, Ryan changed schools, learned how to adjust and adapt, and used those same skills when the family made a subsequent move to move to Huber Heights.
+When the family moved back to her mother's hometown of Vandalia, Ryan changed schools, learned how to adjust and adapt, and used those same skills when her family made a subsequent move to Huber Heights.

-Except for a brief stint living in Colorado, Ryan has been a lifelong resident of the 40th district.
+Ryan is a third generation resident of the 40th District.
+Based on her grandfather's recommendation, Ryan became a Rotary Exchange student in high school and lived in Finland for a year learning about different cultures and going to school.
+Rotary introduced Ryan to a global perspective.
 After graduating from Northmont High School in Englewood, she attended Wright State University (WSU) where she received her Bachelor’s degree in Rehabilitation Services.
 After graduation she continued her work with individuals who have developmental disabilities and mental health diagnoses.
-She then purchased her first home in Englewood, to stay close to her family.
-Ryan knew that obtaining a graduate degree would allow her to serve more individuals, so she returned to WSU and obtained her Master’s in Rehabilitation Counseling and Chemical Dependency.
+She then purchased her first home in Englewood.
+Ryan knew that obtaining a graduate degree would allow her to serve more individuals, so she returned to WSU and obtained her Master’s in Rehabilitation Counseling, Chemical Dependency.

 A Family of Servant Leaders

 Ryan and her husband Brock are the parents of three children and are very proud of the young adults they are becoming.
-Family conversations around the dinner table often include discussions on making the world a better place, because servant leadership is a trait Ryan and Brock have instilled in their children.
+Servant leadership is the foundation for their family and conversations around the dinner table often include discussions on making the world a better place and being active in the community.
 The family lives it through being engaged, speaking out for others, and consistently working with efforts that will impact positive change in their community.